VarysEllyrion/IC_Addons/IC_Addons/IC_ClaimDailyPlatinum_Extra/README.md

 # Claim Daily Platinum Addon

 This is a very simple AddOn that can claim your free daily Platinum automagically so you don't have to.
-It can also claim free weekly shop offers and bonus chests from premium packs on sale that you've already bought.
+It can also claim:
+- Free weekly shop offers
+- Bonus chests from premium packs on sale that you've already bought
+- Celebration rewards

 ___